Term Insurance

 Term insurance offers numerous advantages that make it a popular choice among individuals seeking financial protection for their families.
 Consider the following benefits of term insurance:

-- Affordability : Term insurance is generally more affordable compared to permanent life insurance policies.
+- Affordability : Term insurance is generally more affordable compared to permanent term life insurance policies.
 The premiums are lower, allowing you to secure a higher coverage amount within your budget.

 - Financial protection : Term insurance provides a significant death benefit to your beneficiaries, ensuring they have financial stability and can maintain their standard of living even after your demise.